Agent Sessions

 - provider-specific logic

-- upper-layer product semantics
+- application-specific routing semantics

 - exact context assembly rules